-Our evaluation shows SYNAPSE-Net delivering top-tier performance, securing the best DSC (0.7632) and F1 (0.7420) results.
-Ensemble UNet maintains a competitive DSC score (0.7580) that does not differ significantly from ours, but its F1 performance (0.7088) now falls significantly short.
-ResU-Net presents improved F1 (0.7385) although it is not statistically different from our model, while its DSC (0.7207) remains substantially lower.
-Our framework's most substantial advantage appears in boundary accuracy.
-The model achieved an HD95 of 9.69, surpassing Ensemble UNet (14.59) by 33.6\% and ResU-Net (15.77) by 38.6\%.
-This clear margin confirms that our hierarchical gated decoder and cross-modal fusion mechanism excel at producing geometrically precise segmentations.
-Besides, SYNAPSE-Net delivers this leading performance with only 13.46M parameters, demonstrating better efficiency than larger models like ResU-Net (28.86M) and UNETR (42.47M), while outperforming the more compact Ensemble UNet (8.8M) in crucial boundary-aware metrics.
+Our evaluation demonstrates that SYNAPSE-Net delivers superior performance, attaining the highest DSC of 0.7632 and F1 score of 0.7420.
+Ensemble UNet maintains a competitive DSC of 0.7580 that does not differ significantly from ours, but its F1 performance (0.7088) is notably lower.
+In contrast, ResU-Net presents comparable F1 of 0.7385, which is statistically not significant from our model, although its DSC (0.7207) remains substantially lower.
+The most distinct advantage of our framework lies in boundary accuracy.
+Achieving an HD95 of 9.69, SYNAPSE-Net surpasses Ensemble UNet by 33.6\% and ResU-Net by 38.6\%.
+This substantial margin underscores the effectiveness of our hierarchical gated decoder and cross-modal fusion mechanism in preserving geometric fidelity.
+Furthermore, SYNAPSE-Net achieves these results with only 13.46M parameters.
+This demonstrates enhanced efficiency compared to larger models like ResU-Net (28.86M) and UNETR (42.47M), while outperforming the more compact Ensemble UNet (8.8M) in critical boundary-aware metrics.

-This advantage in boundary accuracy is shown in Fig. \ref{fig:isles_qualitative}.
-In the case of large and complex infarcts (rows 1 and 4), models such as Swin UNETR and DenseNet \citep{huang_densely_2017} exhibit under-segmentation along gyral boundaries, which is reflected in their unsatisfactory HD95 scores.
-Conversely, our model generates a precise segmentation that closely aligns with the ground truth.
-The second and third rows illustrate smaller, more subtle cortical and subcortical strokes where other models encounter difficulties.
-For example, although Ensemble UNet achieves a high recall, it produces scattered false positives.
-In contrast, our model yields a clean and precise segmentation with minimal errors.
-The final row, representing a challenging cerebellar stroke, further highlights the precision of our model.
-In this instance, models like DenseNet and ResU-Net encounter substantial segmentation inaccuracies, whereas our framework successfully delineates the lesion.
+This advantage in boundary accuracy is visually validated in Fig. \ref{fig:isles_qualitative}.
+In cases of large and complex infarcts (rows 1 and 4), comparison models such as Swin UNETR and DenseNet \citep{huang_densely_2017} exhibit under-segmentation along gyral boundaries, which correlates with their suboptimal HD95 scores.
+Conversely, our model generates a precise segmentation that closely follows the ground truth contours.
+The second and third rows illustrate smaller, subtle cortical and subcortical strokes where other models struggle.
+For instance, while Ensemble UNet achieves high recall, it is prone to scattered false positives.
+In contrast, our model yields a more coherent segmentation with minimal artifacts.
+The final row, representing a challenging cerebellar stroke, further highlights the robustness of our approach.
+Here, models like DenseNet and ResU-Net suffer from substantial inaccuracies, whereas our framework successfully delineates the lesion.